AudiencePlayer/audienceplayer-embed-player/README.md

 }
 ```

-An implementation example of the above can be found here:
+A complete implementation example of the above can be found here:

 https://github.com/AudiencePlayer/audienceplayer-embed-player-projects/tree/demo/